 Do not take baby animals from the wild this spring

-It is important to remember that many species of wildlife “cache” (hide) their young for safety.
-These babies are not abandoned; they simply have been hidden by their mother until she returns for them.
+It’s important to remember that many species of wildlife hide their young for safety and that these babies are not abandoned.
+They simply have been hidden by their mother until she returns for them.

-“Please resist the urge to help seemingly abandoned baby animals,” said Hannah Schauer, wildlife technician for the DNR.
+“Please resist the urge to help seemingly abandoned baby animals,” said Hannah Schauer, wildlife communications coordinator for the DNR.
 “Many baby animals will die if removed from their natural environment, and some have diseases or parasites that can be passed on to humans or pets.”

-Schauer added that some rescued animals that do survive may become habituated to people and are unable to revert back to life in the wild.
+Schauer added that some animals that have been picked up by people and do survive may become habituated and may be unable to revert back to life in the wild.

 Only licensed wildlife rehabilitators may possess abandoned or injured wildlife.
 Unless you are licensed, it is illegal to possess a live wild animal, including deer, in Michigan.

-A list of licensed rehabilitators can be found by visiting mi.gov/wildlife or by calling your local DNR office.
+A list of licensed rehabilitators can be found by visiting mi.gov/wildlife or by calling a local DNR office.